Ransomware Attack in Atlanta

-There’s nothing worse than serving up a great idea to a hacker on how to make money, and that’s exactly what’s happening in Atlanta. that collect critical citizen records and information.
+There’s nothing worse than serving up a great idea to a hacker on how to make money, and that’s exactly what’s happening in Atlanta.

 The city of Atlanta is currently struggling to rebound after a multi-day Ransomeware* attack which caused the city’s website outage.
 The outage prevented customers from paying bills and fees online, which freezes revenues to the city.
 According to this Reuters article the city was instructed to pay $51,000 in bitcoin to unlock their systems – which gives the municipality pause for so many reasons.
 The city is trying to identify which cyber group is responsible for this attack as they have only confirmed publicly that their systems were accessed remotely.